AlDanial/cloc/README.md

 and invoke cloc.exe from the command line there.
 Alternatively, try ClocViewer, the GUI wrapper around cloc found at https://github.com/Roemer/ClocViewer.

+See also https://github.com/jmensch1/codeflower for a graphical rendering of cloc results.
 [](1}}})
 <a name="Options"></a> []({{{1)
 # [Options &#9650;](#___top "click to go to top of document")